michael-hll/command-tube/README.md

         Description: Using SSHClient to get remote server file to local.
                      The -r argument means remotepath.
                      The -l argument means localpath.
+                     When copy multiple files using *.* then localpath must be a directory.
         Syntax:
             SFTP_GET: -r remotefile -l localfile [--continue [m][n]] [--redo [m]] [--if run] [--key]